osmcode/pyosmium/doc/ref_osmium.rst

 Input Handlers
 ^^^^^^^^^^^^^^

-An input handler implements provides the base class for writing custom data processors.
+An input handler provides the base class for writing custom data processors.
 They take input data, usually from a file, and forward it to handler functions.